 The university reports and records grades using the plus/minus letter system.
 Quality points are allocated to each recorded grade according to the following scale:

 Programs requiring C or better grades will not accept a C- grade (unless specified otherwise).
-A student’s grade-point average (GPA) is calculated by dividing the total number of quality points by the total number of GPA hours attempted.
+A student’s grade-point average (GPA) is calculated by dividing the total number of quality points by the total number of GPA credits.

 NC is recorded for students registered under credit/no credit provisions who do work that is below 2.0.